 From the November 1, 1918 Cape Girardeau Weekly Tribune.

 On election day 1918, Giboney Houck emerged the victor, besting the Republican nominee George F. Siemers.
 The Missouri Herald later noted that Houck was "the only Democrat elected in that county to any important office in 20 years."
-After taking his seat in January 1919, Houck was named to the House committee on Swamp Lands, Drainage and Levees, the committee on Immigration, and the committee on Schools.
+After taking his seat in January 1919, Houck was named to the House Committees on Swamp Lands, Drainage and Levees, Immigration, and Schools.

 Giboney Houck's short tenure in the house ended in 1921 when he wasn't a candidate for reelection.
 In 1922 he mounted a candidacy for a seat in the U.S. House of Representatives from Missouri, and a write-up on his run appeared in a 1922 edition of the Southeast Missourian and is posted below.

 Houck was unsuccessful in his candidacy and spent the remainder of his life involved in the affairs of his native county of Cape Girardeau, and is remarked by the Southeast Missouri State University as being the founder of a local telephone company as well as helping to establish the People's Theatre of Cape Girardeau.
 In 1958 Houck was named as Senior Counselor of the Missouri State Bar Association, noted by the Southeast Missourian as being "an honor reserved for members of long standing."
 He died two years later on September 16, 1960, at age 82 at a local hospital.
 Sources list him as being a lifelong bachelor and he was later interred in the Houck family plot at the Old Lorimer Cemetery in Cape Girardeau.

 The rare portrait of Giboney Houck shown above (and in all likelihood the only one to be found online) was located in the Official Manual of the State of Missouri, 1919-1920.

 Houck's death notice from the 1960 Southeast Missourian.